kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

 normalization might be the most special one, where the statistics computation is performed across batches.
 More importantly, it works differently during training and inference.
-While working on its backend optimization, I frequently encountered various concepts describing mean and variance: moving mean, batch mean, estimated mean, and even saved mean to name a few.
+While working on its backend optimization, I frequently encountered various concepts regarding mean and variance: moving mean, batch mean, estimated mean, and even saved mean to name a few.
 Therefore, this post will look into the differences of these terms and show you how they are used in deep learning framework, Tensorflow Keras Layers, and deep learning library,